Kurt Angle On Who Should Induct Him Into The WWE Hall Of Fame

 — Rusev MACHKA (@RusevBUL) January 17, 2017

-Other dream opponents for Angle include all three members of The Shield [Dean Ambrose, Roman Reigns, and Seth Rollins], Finn Balor, and Kevin Owens.
+Other dream opponents for Angle include all three members of The Shield (Dean Ambrose, Roman Reigns, and Seth Rollins), Finn Balor, and Kevin Owens.
 Fans would also probably enjoy seeing him get back in the ring with some of his old rivals like Brock Lesnar, Samoa Joe, AJ Styles, and John Cena.

 It’ll be interesting to see who WWE puts Angle in the ring with if he’s physically able to wrestle again.
 Of course, he has been wrestling sporadically at select independent shows over the past year.
 In fact, he has an upcoming match with former WWE star Alberto Del Rio.
 So, he’s clearly still able to wrestle.
-But, can he pass WWE’s physical?
+But can he pass WWE’s physical?
 We’ll see.
 But if he’s unable to, WWE fans will be extremely disappointed.

 [Featured Image by WWE]